harris-ippp/s18-a02/README.md

 Monthly payment: 763.86
 ```

-c.
-Create a new script called `table.py` that is similar to `calculator.py` except instead of prompting for a single down payment, prompts for a minimum and maximum down payment.
+3. (8 points) Create a new script called `table.py` that is similar to `calculator.py` except instead of prompting for a single down payment, prompts for a minimum and maximum down payment.
 Then for each $1000 increment in that range, print the corresponding monthly payment.
 For instance, in the example from (b) with down payment range $35,000 to $45,000 your output should look similar to this:

 ```bash
 $ python table.py